Silas Howard: Early life

-Howard grew up in south Vermont.
+Howard grew up in Vermont.
 He arrived in San Francisco in the early 1990s.
 Howard played guitar for Tribe 8, a queer punk rock band originating in the San Francisco area.
-In San Francisco, he and Harry Dodge, a former band member, opened Red Dora's Bearded Lady Café, where artists displayed their art.
+In San Francisco, he and Harry Dodge, a former band member, opened Red Dora's Bearded Lady Truckstop Café, where artists displayed their art.

 Career

+Howard was a founding member of queercore band Tribe 8, and toured with the group across the U.S., Canada, and Europe.
+He was also cofounder of Red Dora's Bearded Lady Truckstop Café, a San Francisco coffeeshop that doubled as a gallery and performance space.

-In 2001, Howard and Harry Dodge again wrote, directed and acted in By Hook or by Crook.
-The film depicts the tale of two unlikely friends who commit petty crimes as they search for a path to understanding themselves and the outside world.
+Howard co-wrote, co-directed, and co-stars with artist Harry Dodge in the 2001 feature film By Hook or by Crook.
+The plot follows two unlikely friends who commit petty crimes as they search for a path to understanding themselves and the outside world.
 "We totally home-schooled it, we made this feature film without having made a short or anything, because we're like, we have the urgent need to tell this story, to have these different faces on the screen."
 Howard later earned an MFA in directing at UCLA in 2008.
 He currently is a visiting lecturer at Cornell University.
+Twenty years after its release, the film has had a resurgence with a limited run at Alamo Draft House, as well as screenings at Outfest, Newfest, BFI, Metrograph and more.
+The film was also released on The Criterion Channel and widely lauded as a seminal trans masc film.

 Howard was the first trans director for Transparent.
 The creator Joey Soloway wanted trans directors to tell their own stories.
 He directed the episodes "Bulnerable" (2015), "When the Battle Is Over", and "Just the Facts" (both in 2016).
 In September 2017's article in LGBT Weekly, one writer speaks of Howard as: